Topics: Finance and Accounting Transformation, Procure-to-pay cycle

 During this phase, you’re making deals, placing orders, and then checking the goods or services when they arrive to make sure everything’s as expected.

 This is the final stretch.
-The accounts payable team checks that the order, delivery, and invoice match up.
+The accounts payable team checks that the order, delivery, and ap invoice match up.
 If they do, they give the green light to pay the invoice.
 It’s also important to keep all the paperwork in order, just in case you need to look something up later.

 Companies often view the procurement process as a continuous cycle.
 This approach highlights how the different tasks and stages overlap and depend on each other.
 It’s a cycle that keeps going, always linking back into the business’s broader operations, like adhering to company rules and budgeting procedures.